toastdroid/toastdroid.github.io/_posts/2014-04-11-upgrading_qa_for_android/Upgrading_QA_for_Android.md

 ---
-layout: post
-title: Upgrading QA for Android
+title: "Upgrading QA for Android"
 author: Karl Smith
 categories: [qa]
 ---

 If you are a QA veteran, you have likely formed a set of skills and routines that allow you to tackle each project efficiently.
 For the most part, you can re-institute your toolset if you move to a different QA position or your company begins developing for new platforms.

 Coming from a web QA background, I spent most days dealing with the 4 major web browsers and a handful of operating systems.
 I had my routine of going through each, performing Black Box, Regression, Ad-Hoc, and Smoke testing.
 Eventually, the company I was with decided to take their product mobile and I was introduced to iOS for the first time.
-With little adjustment, I was able to translate my web skills to iOS testing.
-Similar to web related testing, Apple has a handful of devices, a regularly updated OS, and just a few browsing clients.
+With little adjustment, I was able to translate my web skills to iOS testing.<!--more-->  Similar to web related testing, Apple has a handful of devices, a regularly updated OS, and just a few browsing clients.

 When I started work at Two Toasters, I got my first taste of Android.
 Like before, I expected my skills to easily translate over to the new platform without need of assistance or training.
 I wasn't completely wrong, but there are definitely a few Android specific quirks that, had I known ahead of time, would have made for a much smoother transition.